puppeteer/puppeteer/website/versioned_docs/version-15.3.0/contributing.md

 1. Run `npm run check:protocol-revision`.
    If it fails, update `package.json` with the expected `devtools-protocol` version.
 1. Run `npm run build` and `npm install`.
-1. Run `npm run test` and ensure that all tests pass.
+1. Run `npm test` and ensure that all tests pass.
 If a test fails, [bisect](#bisecting-upstream-changes) the upstream cause of the failure, and either update the test expectations accordingly (if it was an intended change) or work around the changes in Puppeteer (if it’s not desirable to change Puppeteer’s observable behavior).
 1. Commit and push your changes and open a pull request.
    The commit message must contain the version in `Chromium <version> (<revision>)` format to ensure that [pptr.dev](https://pptr.dev/) can parse it correctly, e.g. `'feat(chromium): roll to Chromium 90.0.4427.0 (r856583)'`.